 Ed and Lorraine Warren’s Occult Museum

-In spite of Ed’s assertion that the Necronomicon book contains English translations of old and dangerous incantations, it is widely known to be a fictional grimoire published by an unknown author in 1977.3 In the years afterwards, it was independently denounced as fraudulent by many members of the occult community.
+In spite of Ed’s assertion that the displayed Necronomicon book contains English translations of old and dangerous incantations, it is widely known to be a fictional grimoire published by an unknown author in 1977.3 In the years afterwards, it (now known as the Simon Necronomicon) was independently denounced as fraudulent by many members of the occult community.
 4 By stitching together fiction with material from older sources, the book is “a well-constructed hoax”5, being known to have duped several wannabe paranormal practitioners, including, it seems, the Warrens.

 Not only is the Necronomicon a literary hoax, but the claim that it is a Book of Shadows is misleading.
 Rather than be a collection of ancient and dangerous spells and rituals, Books of Shadows are associated with the Neopaganism movement of the 1940s and 50s.
 They usually contain religious texts and white magic.